elise1365/chess-basic/README.md

   - Light mode and dark mode toggle switch,
   - Navigation rail with icons to navigate between a help & rules page and the main chess board page
   - Reset button so that the game can be reset anytime
+  - Program utilises hive database - one database for each players pieces & locations.

 Due to time limits, the project has the following limitations: